Skip to main contentSkip to footer

 How Do I Know If I Have a Faulty Alternator or Battery?

-• If your car starts and stalls out soon after or while driving, look at your alternator with a critical eye first.
+If your car starts and stalls out soon after or while driving, look at your alternator with a critical eye first, it’s likely an alternator issue.
+A charging system test at Meineke can confirm which one is at fault.
 You can always turn to your local Meineke mechanic for an expert inspection and honest answers.

 Can You Drive a Car with a Bad Alternator?

-• No. It’s risky to drive a car with a bad alternator.
+No. It’s risky to drive a car with a bad alternator.
 It can leave you stranded in inconvenient circumstances.
+Driving with a bad alternator risks complete vehicle shutdown.
 Continuing to drive can also damage additional electrical parts of your vehicle if you fail to replace the alternator as soon as possible.

 Does a Bad Alternator Drain Your Battery?

-• Yes, a faulty alternator can steal power from your battery even when your car is off.
-This process is called a parasitic drain or draw.
+Yes, a faulty alternator can cause parasitic battery drain, stealing power from your battery even when your car is off.